lucavauda/lucavauda.github.io/content/authors/admin/_index.md

 Currently, my work focuses on risk assessment and management, ensuring the security of networks and sensitive data.

-My passion for artificial intelligence and machine learning is evident in my thesis titled "Analysis of Attacks in Federated Learning."
+My passion for artificial intelligence and machine learning is evident in my thesis titled "Analysis of Privacy Attacks in Federated Learning".
 In this thesis, I explored the convergence of artificial intelligence, machine learning, and cybersecurity, studying innovative techniques in the realm of privacy defense within the context of distributed learning.
 {style="text-align: justify;"}